-KATHARSIS is a three-channel installation that examines the paradigms of representation, intersectionality and social construct.
-In collaboration with people from the queer and the academic community, the work pursues the deconstruction of a video-documented interview that Miguel Azuaga conducted near the European border in north Morocco with Olivia John, a 29 year old journalist from Nigeria.
+Katharsis is a 25-minute 3-channel installation that examines the paradigms of representation, intersectionality and social construct.
+In collaboration with people from the queer and the academic community in Berlin, the work pursues the deconstruction of a video-documented interview that Miguel Azuaga conducted near the European border in north Morocco with a 29 year old journalist from Nigeria.
 Through a reenactment of the event, the participants blur the boundaries between the questioner, the observer, the performer and the gender lines.
-The work focusses on devaluating Miguel's role as interviewer, engaging the participants in a critical conversation about his own privileges.
+The work focusses on devaluating Miguel's role as interviewer by engaging the participants in a critical conversation about his respective privileges.

-KATHARSIS is a project in collaboration with Quincy Junor, J.R.
-Thesis Smith, Mia Imani Harrison, Heather Purcell, Angelo Camufingo, Yoonhee Kim, János Brückner, Sarah Samethini, Natalia Rodríguez, Tatjana Hoffman and Arturo Petazzi.
+Katharsis is a project in collaboration with Olivia John, Quincy Jones, J.R.
+Thesis Smith, Mia Imani Harrison, Heather Purcell, Angelo Camufingo, Arturo Petazzi, Yoonhee Kim, János Brückner, Sarah Samethini and Natalia Rodríguez.
+Produced by Quincy Junor and Miguel Azuaga.